 In the ancient town of Nekheb, there is a significant archaeological site along the nile where you get to explore remains of temples and tombs cut right into the cliff.
 Having not done The Valley of the Kings yet, I found this to be fascinating despite being for lesser known princes, priests, and generals.

-Dahabiya As The Best Way To See Egypt
+Dahabiya Nile Cruises Are The Best Way To See Egypt

 Having done it myself, I can’t see how you can do a trip to Egypt without cruising the River Nile.
 Sure there are the big sights like the Great Pyramids, Luxor, and Abu Simbel but there’s something to be said for the tranquility of the Nile.